Death in retirement

 - You have named each other as beneficiaries in your wills.

 Cohabiting partner’s pensions are only based on your Scheme membership from 6 April 1988.
+You have to have paid into the LGPS on or after 1 April 2008 for a pension to be payable to your eligible cohabiting partner.

 To nominate a cohabiting partner, please complete the following form nominating your cohabiting partner.